proxytranslation/user-docs/dashboard/cookbook/jstranslation.md

 #### Content extraction

 A simple content extraction crawl takes care of JS content in the source of an HTML document.
 But in many cases, such content is requested **as part of a page load** or **via user action**.
-The same limitation still applies, however: the page is not available to the crawler in a way that would allow for such "interactive" requests to be get off the ground.
+The same limitation still applies, however: the page is not available to the crawler in a way that would allow for such "interactive" requests to start.

 The solution is to extract content **via Preview**.
 Open the page in Preview mode and go through the required user actions to trigger all necessary events.
 The proxy will take care of extracting content from the affected dynamic responses (provided that your setup is correct).